-The learning plan will be individualized for each student, and may be comprised of various modalities, including, but not limited to, assigned readings, assignments, meetings with assigned mentors, and supervised clinical experiences.
-The student is responsible for complying with the learning plan.
+With the goal of successful remediation, the academic support plan will be individualized for each student and may be comprised of various modalities, including, but not limited to, assigned readings, assignments, meetings with assigned mentors, and supervised clinical experiences.
+The Director retains the right to determine the specific type of remediation, in coordination with the student.
+The student is responsible for adhering to the learning plan.

 After completion of remediation, a supplemental assessment will be offered.
-The module/course/rotation director retains the right to determine the specific format of this assessment, which may not be in the same form as the original assessment.
+The Director retains the right to determine the specific format of this assessment, which may not be in the same form as the original assessment.

-Where the assessment is in the form of a subjective assessment (oral examination, essay, assignment), where possible the assessor will be a different individual from the original assessor.
+Where the assessment is in the form of a subjective assessment (oral examination, essay, assignment), every attempt will be made to try to ensure that the assessor will be different from the original assessor.

-For each course components that must be passed in order to pass the course, there will only be one remediation and supplemental assessment per component.
+For each course component that must be passed in order to pass the course, there will only be one remediation and supplemental assessment per component.

-Individual course syllabi specify conditions (maximum number of failed components and/or degree of failure) where remediation will be permitted.
-Failure in excess of these conditions will result in failure of the course, with no remediation being offered.
+Individual course syllabi specify conditions (maximum number of failed components and/or degree of failure) where remediation and supplemental assessment will be permitted.
+Failure in excess of these conditions will result in failure of the course, with no remediation or supplemental assessment being offered.

 Failure of a supplemental assessment will result in failure of the course.
-No further remediation will be offered.
+No further remediation or supplemental assessment will be offered.

-Where the failure is on the basis of unprofessionalism, remediation may be offered, but if the conduct is deemed egregious, it may result in direct failure of the course.
+Where the failure is on the basis of unprofessionalism, remediation and supplemental assessment may be offered, but if the conduct is deemed egregious, it may result in direct failure of the course.

-Where there have been multiple failures in other courses, remediation may not be offered, as outlined in the standards for promotion.
-All final decisions will be adjudicated by SAMC (Student Academic Management Committee).
+Where there have been multiple failures across courses, remediation and supplemental assessment may not be offered in any of the courses, as outlined in the Promotions Standards.

 Any exceptions to the policy must be approved by the Curriculum Committee, and will be outlined in the course syllabus.

-The Associate Dean, Undergraduate Medical Education, is responsible for providing oversight to the overall administration of the Undergraduate Medical Education Remediation Policy at the University of Saskatchewan.
+The Associate Dean, Undergraduate Medical Education, is responsible for providing oversight to the overall administration of the Undergraduate Medical Education Remediation and Supplemental Assessment Policy at the University of Saskatchewan.

-The Manager, Undergraduate Medical Education, is responsible for the implementation, monitoring, maintenance, and evaluation of the Undergraduate Medical Education Remediation Policy at the College of Medicine.
-This includes the development and stewardship of the standard operating procedures associated with this policy.
+The Academic Director, Undergraduate Medical Education, is responsible for the implementation, monitoring, maintenance, and evaluation of the Undergraduate Medical Education Remediation and Supplemental Assessment Policy at the College of Medicine.

-Instances or concerns of non-compliance with the Undergraduate Medical Education Remediation Policy should be brought to the attention of the Vice-Dean, Education or the Associate Dean, Undergraduate Medical Education, within the College of Medicine.
+Instances or concerns of non-compliance with the Undergraduate Medical Education Remediation and Supplemental Assessment Policy should be brought to the attention of the Vice-Dean, Education or the Associate Dean, Undergraduate Medical Education, within the College of Medicine.